Mindful Relationships: Seven Skills for Success – A Book Review

 Whenever we encounter a challenging circumstance, our bodies and brains initiate a stress response, activating the sympathetic branch of our autonomic, or involuntary, nervous system.
 The sympathetic nervous system is responsible for increasing heart rate, dilating pupils, narrowing bloodstream, stimulating adrenal glands, inhibiting digestion, and contracting muscles in preparation for physical exertion (“fight or flight”), all within seconds of perceived danger or excitement.
 Adaptive in the short term, and necessary if you’re being chased by a bear, but not sustainable or healthy for long periods of time.

-Bullock describes the “bottom-up” processing that occurs in the limbic system of the brain, which often referred to as the emotional response center, in the face of stressful or overwhelming events.
+Bullock describes the “bottom-up” processing that occurs in the limbic system of the brain, which is often referred to as the emotional response center, in the face of stressful or overwhelming events.
 Bottom-up processing filters the external sensory input we receive through the brain’s emotional circuitry first, higher order “thinking” centers second.
 In other words, we react without thinking or considering the outcome of our actions.
 Wired for survival, once the limbic system is triggered we are instantly ready for fight or flight.

 Conversely, “top-down” processing is a cognitive process initiated by our thoughts, flowing down to lower level functions such as the senses—using existing knowledge, rather than emotional reactions, to help interpret our immediate circumstances.
 The brain’s executive system (a group of structures in the frontal cortex) is responsible for top-down mental processes, which include attention control, organizing information, planning, problem-solving, impulse regulation, and working memory.
 The executive system is also associated with emotional and self-regulation.